Expert Solicitors in Manchester and London specialising in Employee Grievance

 However, if your dispute is a more major issue you can still approach it informally.
 The benefit is that your employer may offer you a settlement agreement without going through the formal procedure.
-ACAS encourages employee to attempt to resolve issues informally to prevent tension between colleagues.
+ACAS encourages employees to attempt to resolve issues informally in the first instance to prevent tension between colleagues.

 How Can Monarch Solicitors Help?